cryptousersecurity/token-risk-classification/README.md

-# Token Security Benchmark (TSB)
+# Token Security Benchmark

-The `token-security-benchmark` is a comprehensive repository aimed at identifying and cataloging scams like honeypots, and intentional backdoors that may be present in token smart contracts within the crypto ecosystem.
+Token Security Benchmark(TSB) aims at identifying and cataloging scams like honeypots, and intentional backdoors that may be present in token smart contracts within the crypto ecosystem.
 This benchmark serves as:

 - **A Shield against Malicious Contracts:** By showcasing a defined list of malicious token contract patterns, it empowers users and project teams to recognize and steer clear of contracts with hidden intents, thereby ensuring safer interactions within the decentralized space.